Menu

 English

-Our topic this half-term is 'What If...?'.
-As a progression from last year's work on traditional tales, we are reading traditional tales with a twist - stories with alternative endings, for example.
+Our topic this half-term was 'What If...?'.
+As a progression from last year's work on traditional tales, we read traditional tales with a twist - stories with alternative endings, for example.

-Our key text is Mr Wolf and the Three Bears by Jan Fearnley.
-We use the text to describe all the delicious-looking food that Mr Wolf made for Baby Bear's birthday party, and we will write descriptions for the main characters in the story.
-We will explore the different characters’ feelings and personalities by writing letters and use the main plot to write our own innovated versions of the story.
+Our key text was Mr Wolf and the Three Bears by Jan Fearnley.
+We used the text to describe all the delicious-looking food that Mr Wolf made for Baby Bear's birthday party.
+We used our writing to make M&S-style adverts to help Mr Wolf sell his party food.
+We also wrote descriptions for the main characters in the story.
+To explore the different characters’ feelings and personalities, we wrote letters in role, and used the main plot to write our own innovated versions of the story.

-To finish our unit, we will make some party food and write instructions so you can follow our recipes - We hope you will like them!
+To finish our unit, we made some party food and wrote instructions so you can follow our recipes - We hope you will like them!

 Follow the link below to Jan Fearnley’s website: